-A Gram-positive staining, aerobic, endospore-forming bacterial strain, isolated from the rhizosphere of Zea mays was studied for its detailed taxonomic allocation.
+A Gram-stain-positive, aerobic, endospore-forming bacterial strain isolated from the rhizosphere of Zea mays was studied to determine its detailed taxonomic position.
 Based on 16S rRNA gene sequence similarity comparisons, strain JJ-64T was shown to be a member of the genus Paenibacillus, most closely related to the type strains of Paenibacillus silagei (99 %) and Paenibacillus borealis (97.5 %).
-The 16S rRNA gene sequence similarity to all other Paenibacillus species was ≤97.5 %.
+16S rRNA gene sequence similarity to all other Paenibacillus species was ≤97.5 %.
 DNA-DNA hybridization values to the type strains of P. silagei and P. borealis were 51 % (reciprocal 25 %) and 31 % (reciprocal 37 %), respectively.
-The presence of meso-diaminopimelic acid as the diagnostic diamino acid of the peptidoglycan, the major quinone MK-7 and the polyamine pattern with spermidine as the major component was well in line with the characteristics of the genus Paenibacillus.
-Furthermore, the polar lipid profile of strain JJ-64T with the predominant lipids diphosphatidylglycerol, phosphatidylglycerol, phosphatidylethanolamine, phosphatidylserine and two unidentified aminophospholipids reflected well the close phylogenetic relatedness to P. silagei.
-Major fatty acids were iso- and anteiso-branched.
-Physiological and biochemical characteristics allowed a further phenotypic differentiation of strain JJ-64T from the most closely related species.
-Thus, JJ-64T represents a novel species of the genus Paenibacillus, for which the name Paenibacillus rhizoplanae sp. nov. is proposed, with JJ-64T (=LMG 29875T=CCM 8725T) as the type strain.
+The presence of meso-diaminopimelic acid as the diagnostic diamino acid of the peptidoglycan, the major quinone MK-7 and the polyamine pattern with spermidine as the major component were well in line with the characteristics of the genus Paenibacillus.
+Furthermore, the polar lipid profile of strain JJ-64T with the predominant lipids diphosphatidylglycerol, phosphatidylglycerol, phosphatidylethanolamine, phosphatidylserine and two unidentified aminophospholipids reflected the close phylogenetic relatedness to P. silagei.
+Major fatty acids were iso- and anteiso-branched components.
+Physiological and biochemical characteristics allowed the further phenotypic differentiation of strain JJ-64T from the most closely related species.
+Thus, strain JJ-64T represents a novel species of the genus Paenibacillus, for which the name Paenibacillus rhizoplanae sp. nov. is proposed.
+The type strain is JJ-64T (=LMG 29875T=CCM 8725T).